Gianfranco Ferré: Personal life

 Ferré appeared to be extremely critical of trends and fashion gimmicks.
 He dealt with his demanding schedule, being responsible for a French top fashion brand and his own Italian label, by commuting between Milan and Paris in his private plane.
 Ferré had a 5000 sqft lakeside home on the western bank of Lake Maggiore, near Milan.

 Death

-Ferré died on 17 June 2007.
-The previous Friday, he had suffered a massive brain haemorrhage.
-Ferré was hospitalized at the San Raffaele Hospital in Milan, where he was pronounced dead a few days later.
+Ferré died on 17 June 2007 at the San Raffaele Hospital in Milan after having suffered a brain haemorrhage.

 Ferré was buried in his home town of Legnano.
 Fellow designers Giorgio Armani, Valentino Garavani and Donatella Versace attended the service.